- Can I transfer programmes before I begin or just after the start of term?

-The School of Mathematics normally allows transfers up to the Friday before the start of Welcome Week.
-If you want to transfer programmes please make sure you contact Admissions Team (firstname.lastname@example.org) in advance of arriving.
+The School of Mathematics normally allows transfers if they are completed by the Friday of Welcome Week; this can take time to be reviewed, so if you want to transfer programmes please make sure you contact the Admissions Team (email@example.com) in advance of arriving.

 Can I transfer between courses after the start of the course?

-Joint honours to single honours: As long as you pass all your Year 1 units you can transfer into Year 2 of a Mathematics BSc or MSci at the end of your first year (with the exception of Computer Science & Mathematics who need to take a supplementary year to make up core mathematics).
+Joint honours to single honours: As long as you pass all your Year 1 units you can transfer into Year 2 of a Mathematics BSc or MSci at the end of your first year (with the exception of Mathematics and Computer Science students who need to take a supplementary year to make up core mathematics).
 You can not transfer between joint and single Honours programmes during Year 1.

 Single honours to joint honours: You can not transfer from a single honours to a joint honours programme unless you undertake a supplementary year.
 A request to transfer needs to be agreed by both Schools.